Kino AI Internship— Fall 2024

 Stationary cameras offer lots of footage, but this doesn't always translate to usable action.

-A huge pain point we uncovered in user-interviews was the manual searching editors had to do to find a specific clip.
+User-interviews uncovered the manual searching editors had to do to find a specific clip- manually scrubbing through days of tripod footage to find second-long clips.

 Now, editors can finally skim through their footage without importing everything into Premiere Pro.
 Kino's design visually labels points of interest, corrupted files, and storyline-pertinent clips: stitching everything together on a customizable timeline.